Angmo-finance/angmo-finance.github.io/content/posts/introduction.md

 In this blog, I want to share my finance and investment journey as an Ang Mo ([white person](https://en.wikipedia.org/wiki/Ang_mo)) in Singapore.

-It might be useful for young foreigners in a similar situation as I am, could be interesting for the more general public as most of the learnings are universal or it can be read just for laughs.
+It might be useful for young foreigners in a similar situation as I am.
+It could be interesting for the more general public as most of the learnings are universal or it can be read just for laughs.

 <!--more-->